mars-sim/mars-sim/README.md

 `C:\Program Files\Java\jre-14.0.2\bin`.

   ```
 Note 2a : The `\bin` is crucial.
-When running `java -jar xxx.jar`, mars-sim will look for the
+When running `java -jar xxxx.jar`, mars-sim will look for the
 presence of the `java.exe` in Windows OS.
-If `\bin` is missing in the `JAVA_HOME` variable, the
+If `\bin` is missing in the `JAVA_HOME` variable,
-Windows OS will attempt to look for it in the `PATH` variable.
-If it's not found, mars-sim cannot
+the Windows OS may not be able to locate the `java.exe` and may continue to go down the `PATH`
-start.
+variable to look for a valid JDK folder.
+If it's not found, java cannot start mars-sim.
  ```

   c.
 Add `%JAVA_HOME%;` to `PATH`.
 Type "path" in a command prompt to double check